 Codes and Frequencies

-For persons age 18+ included in the NHIS during survey years 1986 to 2014 who provided sufficient data for linking (MORTELIG) and whose final vital status was judged deceased (MORTSTAT), MORTDIAB indicates whether, in addition to the leading underlying cause of death (MORTUCODLD ), diabetes was listed as a contributing cause of death.
-This information was determined by NCHS based on probabilistic matches of survey participants' NHIS records to National Death Index (NDI) records.
+For persons aged 18 and older included in the 1986-2014 NHIS samples and sample adults age 18 and older included in the 2015-2018 NHIS samples who provided sufficient data for linking (MORTELIG) and whose final vital status was judged deceased (MORTSTAT) as of December 31, 2019, MORTDIAB indicates whether, in addition to the leading underlying cause of death (MORTUCODLD ), diabetes was listed as a contributing cause of death.
+For more information about the methodology to link NHIS records to the NDI, please see the National Center for Health Statistics (NCHS) report on the NHIS-NDI linkage methods and analytic considerations.
 Diabetes was classified based on an ICD-9 code of 250 for 1986-1998 and on an ICD-10 code of E10-E14 for 1999 forward.

 MORTDIAB is one of three multiple cause of death flags that indicate whether specific health conditions were listed as contributing causes of death (in addition to the underlying cause of death).
-MORTHIPFX, not available for decedents who died after December 2006, indicates whether hip fracture was listed as a contributing cause of death; and MORTHYPR indicates whether hypertension was listed as a contributing cause of death.
+MORTHIPFX, not available for persons participating in the NHIS after 2004 or decedents who died after December 2006, indicates whether hip fracture was listed as a contributing cause of death; and MORTHYPR indicates whether hypertension was listed as a contributing cause of death.

-For a list of the other mortality variables included in the IPUMS NHIS, please refer to the MORTSTAT variable description.
+For a list of all mortality variables included in the IPUMS NHIS, please refer to the MORTELIG variable description.